nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 ```

 If you're unfamiliar with type guard syntax, [check out this typescript article](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) which explains what type guards are.
 Basically, we check to see what we've been instantiated with.
 If it's a configuration object, set our local fields to the values of that configuration object or a default value.
 If it is a callback, set our local fields to the default behavior values.
+If we've been configured to run immediately by setting immediate to true, then we call runSync() from inside the constructor.
+Constructors are synchronous by default.

 Let's move forward with implementing our `run` and `runSync` functions.